A2TC-YT/Destiny-Damage-Tracker/README.md

 Enable this setting for the program to function optimally on 1920x1080 monitors.
 If disabled, the program adjusts to work for 2560x1440 monitors, which is its default setting.

 #### Ultrawide 1440p Monitor
 Switch this option on for optimal performance on ultrawide 3440x1440 monitors.
+You may have to adjust your screen bounds for this to work, the wider the better.

 #### Colorblind Setting
 Set this to match your in-game colorblind setting.
 The accepted options are "Normal", "Deuteranopia", "Protanopia", and "Tritanopia".